amplication/docs/docs/custom-code/add-business-logic.md

 ---
 id: add-business-logic
-title: How to add a business logic to a service
+title: How to add business logic to a service
 sidebar_label: Add Business Logic
 slug: /custom-code/business-logic
 ---

-# How to add a business logic to a service
+# How to add business logic to a service

 ## General

-In this example you will see how to add a new function with your business logic to an existing service.
+In this example, you will see how to add a new function with your business logic to an existing service.
 The _entity_.service.ts file is generated only once by Amplication, and you can freely customize it.
 Amplication will never override this file.

 You can use this file to add new functions, override existing functions that are inherited from _entity_.service.base, import libraries and modules to the file, or anything else you may need.